przadka/faf/README.md

 - **JSON File Output**: Stores processed information as JSON files that can be uploaded to cloud storage systems like Dropbox for further processing.
 - **Command Line Interface**: Easy to integrate with CLI data input.
 - **Grammar and Spell Checking**: The large language model will fix any typos and mistakes in your input, ensuring that the output passed further is in correct English.
+- **Minimal dependency**: Relies primarily on the native OpenAI Assistant API, ensuring a lightweight and efficient operation with minimal setup requirements.

 Currently, FAF recognizes the following requests: